Veronte is compatible with standard Pulse PositonModulation (PPM) signals.

 SET ARCADE MODE

 To configure the Arcade (Assisted) mode, it is sufficient to go in the Phases panel and to open the Arcade panel of the selected phase.
-In this section, it is possible to define the Arcade Gains for each control loop.
+In this panel, it is possible to define the Arcade Gains for each control loop.
+In this case, is not directly the autopilot which generates the PID inputs, but an optimal combination of its commands and the ones from the pilot.

 Arcade Gains set